Lightstreamer/lightstreamer-kafka-connector-loadtest/README.md

 All tests were conducted without using TLS communication between clients and servers.
 This was done to simplify the test scenarios and considering that in real production environments, TLS is often handled by external offloaders.

 ### Scenario 1
-In the simplest scenario, the relevant configuration for the Lightstreamer Kafka Connector is reduced to defining the topic to read messages from and mapping the corresponding item and message text to a single Lightstreamer field:
+In the simplest scenario, the relevant configuration for Lightstreamer Kafka Connector is reduced to defining the topic to read messages from and mapping the corresponding item and message text to a single Lightstreamer field:
 ```xml
         <!-- TOPIC MAPPING SECTION -->
         <!-- Define a "ltest" item-template, which is simply made of the "ltest" item name to be used by the Lighstreamer Client subscription. -->